martincf/lightbox/index.md

 And whilst I have a lot of fantastic equipment to start with (see below), I would love it if anyone can contribute their old darkroom kit that's going unused (tanks, reels, trays, etc.) -->

 ## Learning
 A medium term goal will be to offer darkroom film development and print workshops.
 It can be daunting doing this stuff without help and guidance.
-Whilst I don\'t profess to being an expert (yet!)
-I am very capable at film development, and competent at printing.
 Get in touch below if you\'d like to register your interest.

 <!-- <p class="photo"><img src="{{ site.baseurl }}/assets/images/photo1.jpg" alt="" /></p> -->

 ## Darkroom capabilities and equipment
 The darkroom will be capable of developing and printing black & white and colour 35mm and medium format photographs (up to 6 x 9).
-Equipment includes:

-* two enlargers;
+The plan is to upgrade 5 x 4 large format printing as soon as is financially viable.
+Current equipment includes:

+* two enlargers: Durst M605 Color and a De Vere 203;
+* a sink large enough to print 24 x 20 prints;
-* a rotary (colour) film developing tank;
+* a Jobo rotary (colour) film and print developer;
-* upright print tanks, and;
+* Nova upright print tanks, and;
-* the usual darkroom paraphernalia (developing tanks, trays, large wash sink).
+* the usual darkroom paraphernalia (developing tanks, trays, wash sink).

 I will also provide scanning facilities.
 Gotta get these photos on Flickr, Instagram and Facebook for the likez and favs!